googlefonts/Signika/docs/02-grade-axis/README.md

 WARNING:glyphsLib.builder.builders.UFOBuilder:Non-existent glyph class public.kern2.hyphen found in kerning rules.
 ```

-- [ ] find why this warning is being fired during build
+- [ ] find why this warning is being fired during build (it's not blocking the VF export, but it will still be worth understanding and getting past)